project-alice-assistant/docs/docs/set-up/wakeword.md

 # Wakeword

 There are two types of wakewords for Alice.
-The global wakewords, that work for everybody, and personal wakewords, that only work for one person.
+The global wakewords, that work for everybody, and are preinstalled.
+And the personal wakewords, that only work for one person and are individually created in runtime.

 ## Global wakeword
 At the moment following global wakewords are supported: